The Dark Tower (2017 film): Plot

 Back in Mid-World, the seer determines that the machine is six months away on foot and portal access is restricted to Walter's bases.
 Jake realizes that Walter has a base in New York that they can use to reach the machine.
 Suddenly, the Taheen, Walter's minions, attack the village – but Roland kills many of them.
 Roland and Jake return to Earth where Roland's injuries are treated at a hospital.
 Jake learns the location of Walter's base from a homeless man who helped him earlier.
 When Jake returns home to check in on his mother, he finds her charred remains and breaks down in tears.
 Seeing this, Roland vows to avenge her death.
 This leads to him teaching Jake the basics of gun fighting, as well as the Gunslinger's Creed, which he has not uttered since his own father's death.

-As Roland replenishes his weapons supply at a gun store, he is attacked by Walter, who captures Jake and takes him through a portal at his base to a machine that will destroy the Dark Tower with Jake's powers.
-Jake uses these psychic powers to alert Roland to the portal code he needs and Roland battles his way through Walter's henchmen, reopening the portal, which Jake forces to stay open.
+As Roland replenishes his supply of ammo at a gun store, he is attacked by Walter, who captures Jake and takes him through a portal at his base to a machine that will destroy the Dark Tower with Jake's powers.
+Jake uses these psychic powers to alert Roland to the portal code that he needs and Roland battles his way through Walter's henchmen, reopening the portal, which Jake forces to stay open.
 Walter is forced to return to New York to fight Roland and wounds him.
 When Jake reminds him of the Gunslinger's Creed, Roland recovers and kills Walter with a trick shot after a brief fight.
-Finally he destroys the machine and saves the Dark Tower, Jake, and the other children.
+Finally, he destroys the machine and saves the Dark Tower, Jake, and the other children.

-As the film ends, Roland prepares to return to his own world and offers Jake a place by his side as his companion.
+Roland prepares to return to his own world and offers Jake a place by his side as his companion.
 Jake accepts the offer and the two head back to Mid-World together.